 Upon entering into the terminal the passenger sees a lighted sign on each vehicle (the sign can either be on the vehicle wall or on the terminal wall as a running string of information) indicating the destination name, for example, "the terminus".
 If the required destination is not indicated the passenger can board a vacant vehicle and press the "terminus" button (inside the vehicle).
 Passengers will have 0.5...2.5 min to board if the moving platform with the vehicle on it has the speed 0.5 m/s and the circular route is 50 m in diameter.
 After the door is shut (automatically or manually) the vehicle is released from the moving platform, the switch transfers it to the track line.
-In case the door has not been shut or the boarding has not been completed or there are no passengers the vehicle is returned to the second round on the platform.
-Similarly the passengers land at their destination in reverse order.
+In case the door has not been shut or the boarding has not been completed or there are no passengers land at their destination in reverse order.
 In its general implementation it resembles the handling of baggage along circular conveyers at modern airports.
 If necessary, some vehicles may be directed to workshops in a separate building or at another floor of the terminal.